 Precisely the same is true here.
-The undisputed evidence is that Erbe's use of "Soft Coag" was not first and never "substantially exclusive."
-Beginning in 1983, Petitioner's predecessor Valleylab continuously sold electrosurgical generators in the United States featuring a "Soft Coag" mode, which was a full decade before Erbe began to use "Soft Coag" as the name of a mode on its electrosurgical generator in 1994.
+The undisputed evidence is that Erbe's use of "Soft Coag" was "neither first nor exclusive."
+Beginning in 1983, Petitioner's predecessor Valleylab continuously sold electrosurgical generators in the United States featuring a "Soft Coag" mode, a full decade before Erbe began to use "Soft Coag" as the name of a mode on its generator.
 SUMF ¶ 6-8.
-The evidence is undisputed that Valleylab continued to sell these generators featuring a "Soft Coag" mode for more than a decade after Erbe began using the term "Soft Coag."
+The evidence is likewise undisputed that Valleylab continued to sell these generators featuring a "Soft Coag" mode for more than a decade after Erbe began using "Soft Coag."
 Id.
-In fact, Valleylab's electrosurgical generators featuring the "Soft Coag" mode were among the best-selling generators in the United States in the 1980's and 1990's and Valleylab sold thousands of units and earned tens of millions of dollars in revenues from those sales.
+Valleylab's electrosurgical generators with a "Soft Coag" mode were among the best-selling generators in the United States in the 1980's and 1990's and Valleylab sold thousands of units and earned tens of millions of dollars in revenues from those sales.
 Id.
-Although Valleylab stopped selling the generators in 2005, they were intended to last twenty years and many are still being used by surgeons today.
+Although Valleylab stopped selling the generators in 2005, they were intended to last twenty years and many are still in use today.
 Id. ¶ 8.
-Furthermore, the evidence is undisputed that Petitioner launched an electrosurgical generator in 2015 that uses "Soft Coag" as the name of a mode.
-SUMF ¶¶ 9-10.
+Furthermore, the evidence is undisputed that Petitioner launched an electrosurgical generator in 2015 that uses "Soft Coag" as the name of a mode that enables a surgeon to perform soft coagulation.
+SUMF ¶ 9-10.
 See, e.g., Roselux Chem.
 Co. v.
 Parsons Ammonia Co., 299 F.2d 855, 863 (C.C.P.A.
-1962) (the Board's finding that petitioner used the mark two years before registrant proved registrant's use was not substantially exclusive and "alone should have been sufficient to support a finding of lack of 'distinctiveness.'").
+1962) (the Board's finding that petitioner used the mark two years before registrant proved registrant's use was not substantially exclusive and "alone should have been sufficient to support a finding of lack of 'distinctiveness."").

-Moreover, in 2008, Olympus began selling generators in the United States featuring a "SoftCoag" mode and those sales continue to date.
+Moreover, in 2008, Olympus began selling generators in the United States with a "Soft Coag" mode and those sales continue to date.
 SUMF ¶ 34 & Exs.
 29, 33.
-As of 2015, more than a dozen different manufacturers sold electrosurgical generators featuring a mode called "Soft Coag" in the United States which mode enables surgeons to perform the soft coagulation procedure, including Olympus, Bovie, Karl Storz, ConMed, Ackermann, Aesculap, Alsa Apparecchi, EMED, HEBU, Integra, Kavandish, KLS Martin, Lamidey Noury, Valleylab, and Soring.
+As of 2015, more than a dozen different manufacturers sold electrosurgical generators with a mode called "Soft Coag" in the United States which enables surgeons to perform the soft coagulation procedure, including Olympus, Bovie, Karl Storz, ConMed, Ackermann, Aesculap, Alsa Apparecchi, EMED, HEBU, Integra, Kavandish, KLS Martin, Lamidey Noury, Valleylab, and Soring.
 SUMF ¶ 34.
-The Board can enter summary judgment for Petitioner and cancel Erbe's registrations for "Soft Coag" based on these undisputed facts alone.
+The Board can enter summary judgment for Petitioner and cancel Erbe's registrations for SOFT COAG based on these undisputed facts alone.
 See, e.g., Levi Strauss, 742 F.2d at 1404-05.